-The intent of this Design Code is to enable pedestrianfriendly design, with a fine-grained mix of civic spaces, thoroughfares, building types, and uses, generally arranged with distinct centers and edges.
+The intent of these Zoning Regulations is to enable pedestrian-friendly design, with a fine-grained mix of civic spaces, thoroughfares, building types, and uses, generally arranged with distinct centers and edges.
 Good urban design takes pressure off of the architecture, allowing building designs to be simple and appropriate to the local context, in service of shaping a beautiful and pedestrian-friendly public realm.
+Places such as historic Ogden provide valuable models for the vision of this Neighborhood.

-The Community is designed as a collection of mixed-use, walkable neighborhoods with a range of uses which may include residential, lodging, office, retail, restaurant, and civic uses.
+The Community is designed as a collection of mixeduse, walkable neighborhoods with a range of uses which may include residential, lodging, office, retail, restaurant, and civic uses.
+The Regulating Plan allows flexibility within the parameters of these Zoning Regulations.
 The neighborhood will be built incrementally over time and is designed to be flexible to respond to the market.